anee-helsinki/LoveAndGenre/Lists/README.md

 <b>emotionsWithGenre:</b> List of emotion words (separated according to the genre of the document) that were analyzed with PMI and fastText, including the name of the genre and the number of attestations.

+<b>frequenciesOfGenres:</b> Different genres in the original Oracc metadata and their frequencies in our dataset.
+These genres were combined into broader categories (see the files genres_combined_variants and textGenresCombined).

 <b>genres_combined_variants.txt:</b> List used to combine Oracc genre definitions into broader categories.

 <b>gods_combined_variants.txt:</b> List used to normalize divine names.